mrvasquez2/CrossplayMinecraft/README.md

 If the Phantom file is in the Download folder:

     cd Downloads
-    phantom-<os> -bind YOUR_IP -server x.x.x.x:25556 (YOUR_IP needs to be replaced, to find it type "ipconfig" in CMD, see pictures below)
+    phantom-<os> -bind YOUR_IP -server SERVER_ADDRESS
+    (YOUR_IP needs to be replaced, to find it type "ipconfig" in CMD, see pictures below)

  Find ip address: